IvanSterligov/local_wiki_rag/README.md

 ## Notes
 - Ollama API endpoint defaults to `http://localhost:11434/api/chat`; adjust constants in `app.py` if your setup differs.
 - Only Wikipedia is queried for retrieval.
 The app continues gracefully if Wikipedia or Ollama requests fail.
+- Wikipedia retrieval uses `srnamespace=0` with tightened queries, reranking with `cross-encoder/ms-marco-MiniLM-L-6-v2`, and lead-section passages to reduce prompt bloat.